Academy of Our Lady of Peace

 - Oversees classroom observation and student course evaluation protocols;

-- Oversees the school registrar including policies as it relates to the retention of School Records, transcripts, vaccinations, the Student Information System, and applicable department software systems;
+- Oversees the school registrar including policies as relates to the retention of school records, transcripts, vaccinations, the Student Information System, and applicable department software systems;

 - In coordination with the Assistant Principal of Curriculum & Innovation, oversees the leadership of the Curriculum Council comprised of all department chairs;